HR Data Insights Dashboard

 The highest average salary is in our IT/IS department, followed by software engineering (excluding the Executive Office).

-Now let’s take a look at our hiring trend versus our termed trend.
+Now, let’s take a look at our hiring trend versus our termed trend.

-Based on our data from the IT Department, the performance score exceeds expectations, with a satisfaction rating of 4.7 and an engagement rating of 4.6.
+Based on the data from the IT Department, the performance score exceeds expectations, with a satisfaction rating of 4.7 and an engagement rating of 4.6.
 Hence, we can assume that there is a correlation.

 Visualization